 It is also common in the utility industry that certain indirect costs related to engineering, supervision, general corporate and various administrative functions are capitalized to construction projects. "[O]verhead costs are indirect actual costs associated with executing capital construction work.
 Because they are related to, and a portion of the actual project cost, we find the inclusion of overhead costs on base project costs with contingency is appropriate and reasonable for both Petitioner's Compliance and TDSIC Projects."
 CEI South, Cause No. 45162, pp. 17-18, 2022 WL 1266292, \18.
 Indirect capital costs are a component of the "best estimate" as required by the TDSIC Statute.
 These are costs associated with executing capital construction work, but they cannot be easily quantified in discrete dollar amounts for each individual project.
-However, CEI South did not offer testimony which sufficiently supports a blanket percentage across all types of projects and would be equally applicable across all classifications of estimation.
-For instance, CEI South did not offer evidence that it would incur the same level of indirect overhead costs that would result from its various project types; for instance, its Distribution Automation Program compared to its Substation Physical Security Program compared to its Transmission Line Rebuild Program.
 It is accepted practice to allocate a percentage of these costs to each project estimate, regardless of whether the estimate is a Class 2 or Class 4.
 We disagree with the OUCC's suggestion that Petitioner's application of 12% overhead is erroneous or otherwise inappropriate.